ericbutler555/basic-lazy-loader/README.md

 Should work in all modern and mobile browsers, IE 8 and higher.

 It is written as plain JavaScript, so there are **no dependencies** besides having JavaScript enabled in your browser.
-If you want to support that as well, you'll need to use `<noscript>` tags.
+If you want to support JS being disabled as well, you'll need to use `<noscript>` tags.
 Example:

     <img class="b-lazy" data-src="path/to/file.jpg">
     <noscript>
       <img src="path/to/file.jpg">
     </noscript>

-Kinda overkill, but that's how you'd do it if you had to.
+You can decide if that's worth the extra code, but if you wanted to, that's how you'd do it.
 Enjoy.